Audi A8 hybrid performance, engine & drive

 - 3Running costs & insuranceIt's a relatively efficient plug-in hybrid, but the Audi A8 TFSI e is still an expensive car to buy, service and insure

-- 4Engines, drive & performance - currently readingIt’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, but there are some small niggles
+- 4Performance, engine & drive - currently readingIt’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, but there are some small niggles

 - 5Interior, dashboard & comfortPlush materials, top-tier technology and acres of space make the Audi A8 TFSI e one of the most luxurious saloons around